mint-lemonade/vim-like-vscode/README.md

 | `gm` | Move (cut) to the end of line                                                                |
 | `x`  | Delete selection                                                                             |
 | `s`  | Delete selection and enter Insert mode                                                       |

+# Settings

+### <ins>yankHighlightBackgroundColor

+Background color for highlighted yanked text.

+    "default": "#28a5fc"

+### <ins>yankHighlightForegroundColor

+Background color for highlighted yanked text.

+    "default": "#ffffff"

+### <ins>yankHighlightDuration

+Duration for which yanked should be highlighted (in ms)

+    "default": 300

+### <ins>smartRelativeLineNumbers

+User relative line numbers when in Normal, Visual or Visual Line mode.

+    "default": true

+### <ins>longStatusBarText

+    "default": true

+Show more descriptive texts in status bar for current key pressed.

+### <ins>spaceScrollByLines

+Set how many lines are srolled by spacebar.

+    "default": 5

+### <ins>switchInsertToNormalKeybinding

+Keybinding to switch from Insert mode to NORMAL mode.

+    "default": [ "j" "f" ],

+### <ins>switchInsertToVisualKeybinding

+Keybinding to switch from Insert mode to VISUAL mode.

+    "default": [ "j" "v" ],

+### <ins>preventCursorPastBoundary

+Like Vim, prevent cursor moving past last char on line.

+    "default": false

+> But this also causes wrapped lines to be skipped when moving up and down and cursor to move into folded code.

+### <ins>saveFileOnSwitchToNormal

+Save document when switching to NORMAL mode.

+    "default": false